udaytejabandaru/uday_teja_bandaru_github/README.md

 PORTFOLIO OVERVIEW
 ------------------
-This repository serves as a technical portfolio of academic and personal projects in digital hardware design, VLSI systems, and CAD-oriented computing.
+This repository serves as a technical portfolio of academic and personal projects in digital hardware design, VLSI systems, CAD-oriented computing, DFT.
 The work focuses on RTL design, ASIC implementation flows, FPGA-style prototyping concepts, computer architecture exploration, and EDA automation, with strong emphasis on design correctness, methodology, and architectural clarity.

 Several projects demonstrate complete RTL-to-implementation workflows, including logic synthesis, physical design scripting, timing analysis, and generation of post-route deliverables.